Berkshire County swimmers sure do. It hasn't been cast into oblivion, either.

 He began using #BringBackWesternMass to consolidate and unify -- not only in Western Mass., but across the state -- the swimming community's upheaval at what the MIAA had done.

 The movement reached such proportions that Franklin and fellow Olympian Ryan Lochte sent out encouraging tweets.
 The pleas, along with countless phone calls and emails from parents, athletes, coaches, etc. finally worked.
 The MIAA allowed swimmers to qualify for states at unsanctioned meets, which originally wasn't going to be the case.
-It was a compromise of sorts, considering there would be no sectional champion, individual or team.

 "So I think what we proved [is] that the swimming community can all come together and bring back Western Mass., essentially," Coty said.
 "It felt amazing just because I got to swim one more time for the year."